-Ariana Grande wants to 'bring light'
+What we learned from Ariana's Fallon interview

-Ariana Grande says she wants album to 'bring light' in comeback interview
+Ariana Grande gives comeback interview and says album will 'bring light'

 Ariana Grande has said she wants to "bring light" to our lives with her new album in her first interview since last year's Manchester attack.

-She didn't address the bombing directly but appeared to get emotional when US TV host Jimmy Fallon discussed it.
+She didn't address the bombing directly but became emotional when US TV host Jimmy Fallon discussed it.

 The pop star did announce her new album Sweetener, which is due this summer.